Skip to Content

 larch trees in front of Elephant rocks at Chester lake

 You’ll never regret a hike to Chester Lake, but don’t do it just for larch trees.
-If you’d like more information on this rewarding Kananaskis hike, we have a full post on hiking Chester Lake Trail.
+If you’d like more information on this rewarding Kananaskis hiking trail, we have a full post on hiking Chester Lake Trail.

 Rummel Lake Larch Hike